November 10, 2016

 - Cellular CAT-M & NbIoT

-Both Comcast and Senet touted build outs of LORA 900MHz networks in Chicago as well as other US cities.
+Both Comcast and Senet touted build-outs of LORA 900MHz networks in Chicago as well as other US cities.
 Several presenters mentioned the implementation of cellular CAT-M devices by the end of this year and NbIoT radios by 2017.
-Time will tell how the IoT will take shape but Elite will be ready in all cases to service manufacturers bringing product to market.
+Time will tell how the IoT will take shape but Elite will be ready in all cases to service manufacturers bringing products to market.

 For more information on the IoT Summit Chicago and for information on Elite services for IoT, contact Steve Laya.